 - To minimise the loss of nitrate-nitrogen to soil drainage water and to minimise any loss of sediment, phosphorus or nitrogen to surface waters

 - To establish an annual nutrient budget

 In addition, the Farm Environment Plan will ensure:

 - Stock is excluded from waterways and wetlands including drains and races

 - All native plants and native animals and their habitats are protected

 - All irrigation systems meet industry and scheme standards

-CPWL are committed to ensuring that all farmers have the support they require to achieve successful implementation of their farm management plan.
+CPWL is committed to ensuring that all farmers have the support they require to achieve successful implementation of their Farm Environment Plan.